 Tailbone Pain relief -Tailbone Pain Treatment Options for Relief

 When coccydynia persists, there are several possible treatment options.
 These include:

 By manual manipulation, the joint between the coccyx and the sacrum can be adjusted in order to reduce the coccyx misalignment, thus reducing the tailbone pain.
 Modern chiropractic therapy could be a great option for adjusting the spinal bones back to the right place.

-Physical therapy is guided by an expert to help you do the pelvic floor relaxation technique.
+Physical therapy experts identify the pain point and help you do the pelvic floor relaxation technique.

 Local anesthetic might help you comforting the tailbone pain temporarily for a few weeks.
 Some doctors might also administer some anti-depressant or anti-epileptic medications.

 Surgery could be the last resort when all other attempts prove failures.
 The surgical treatment removes the coccyx from your spinal structure to release you from the pain.